dees743-cloud/SortMyMedia/README.md

 - More robust HEIC date extraction
 - ExifTool is now included directly in the ZIP (no installation required) ← new

+🛠️ Version 1.1.1 (UI Update)
+- Updated UI language:
+- “Sorteren op” → “Sort by”
+- “per dag / per maand” → “by day / by month”
+- No functional changes
+- Stability‑only update

 🏎️ Performance
 SortMyMedia outperforms similar tools thanks to its fully parallelized file processing.